 There are many varieties of tomatoes.
 Visually you can distinguish between the small cherry tomatoes, the larger round tomato (such as the beefsteak) and the plum or Roma tomatoes, which are oblong.

 Because tomatoes are harvested when they are still firm, so that they survive transportation to the market, they may be green.

 So, lots of tomatoes we see in supermarkets are gassed with ethylene to turn them red.
 This practice has been in place for several decades.
 When you choose fresh tomatoes at the store, pick tomatoes that are firm, but give slightly when you press the flesh with a finger.
 To soften a tomato, take it out of the plastic bag and leave it on the kitchen counter or windowsill for a day or two.

 If you would prefer vine-ripened tomatoes, you have some alternatives: First, recently some supermarkets have started to carry vine-ripened tomatoes – still on the vine!
 Second, you could grow tomatoes yourself either in a small garden patch or in a container.
 If you aren’t going to grow your own, stop by your local farmer’s market and shop for ripe tomatoes.
 Either way, we predict that you’ll end up with tomatoes that are much more flavorful than what you normally find in the produce section.

 Choosing Tomato Sauce or Crushed Tomatoes

+Any brand of tomato sauce or crushed tomatoes is fine to use.
 You’ll get to know the flavor of each brand and you’ll learn which ones are more or less acidic than others.
 The acidity of a sauce is good to know since it affects how your final result tastes.